dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 | [`/my-cool-rewrite-rule/1234/5678`](https://redirect6.azurewebsites.net/my-cool-rewrite-rule/1234/5678) | No    |
 | [`/anotherrewrite-rule/1234/5678`](https://redirect6.azurewebsites.net/anotherrewrite-rule/1234/5678)  | No    |

 Following the `^rewrite-rule/` portion of the expression, there are two capture groups, `(\d+)/(\d+)`.
 The `\d` signifies *match a digit (number)*.
 The plus sign (`+`) means *match one or more of the preceding character*.
 Therefore, the URL must contain a number followed by a forward-slash followed by another number.
 These capture groups are injected into the rewritten URL as `$1` and `$2`.
 The rewrite rule replacement string places the captured groups into the query string.
-The requested path of `/rewrite-rule/1234/5678` is rewritten to obtain the resource at `/rewritten?var1=1234&var2=5678`.
+The requested path [`/rewrite-rule/1234/5678`](https://redirect6.azurewebsites.net/rewrite-rule/1234/5678) is rewritten to return the resource at `/rewritten?var1=1234&var2=5678`.
 If a query string is present on the original request, it's preserved when the URL is rewritten.

-There's no round trip to the server to obtain the resource.
+There's no round trip to the server to return the resource.
 If the resource exists, it's fetched and returned to the client with a *200 - OK* status code.
 Because the client isn't redirected, the URL in the browser's address bar doesn't change.
 Clients can't detect that a URL rewrite operation occurred on the server.

-### Performance tips for URL rewrite
+### Performance tips for URL rewrite and redirect

 For the fastest response: